GVR Report cover U.S. Veterinary Services Market Size, Share & Trends Report

 Key U.S. Veterinary Services Company Insights

-The U.S. veterinary services industry is shaped by leading players such as Mars Inc. and National Veterinary Associates, holding strong networks and advanced care models.
+The U.S. veterinary services market is shaped by leading players such as Mars Inc. and National Veterinary Associates, holding strong networks and advanced care models.
 Global players like CVS Group Plc and Pets at Home Group PLC also influence competition, leveraging innovation, consolidations, and client-focused services to strengthen market presence.
 For instance, in May 2025, Mars launched GREENIES Canine Dental Check, an AI-powered tool that uses smartphone photos to detect early oral health issues.
 Advancements in telehealth, diagnostics, and minimally invasive procedures further strengthen service quality, while consolidation and acquisitions expand networks, enhancing access and efficiency across companion and production animal care.

-Key U.S. Veterinary Services Companies:
+Key U.S. Veterinary Services Companies

 • Mars, Incorporated